chlehdwon/RDB2G-Bench/docs/source/030/run_benchmark.rst

 =============

 This module provides the main interface for running comprehensive benchmarks on RDB2G-Bench.
-The benchmark runner executes multiple neural architecture search algorithms and provides statistical analysis and comparison across different methods, datasets, and tasks.
+The benchmark runner executes multiple RDB-to-Graph modeling search algorithms and provides statistical analysis and comparison across different methods, datasets, and tasks.

-The benchmark system supports all available search strategies and automatically handles data preparation, caching, multi-run execution, and results aggregation.
+The benchmark system supports all available RDB-to-Graph modeling strategies and automatically handles data preparation, caching, multi-run execution, and results aggregation.

 Benchmark Runner Interface